shopware5/devdocs/source/designers-guide/modify-jquery-plugins/index.md

 ## Override a jQuery plugin
 Modifying a plugin is easier than ever before.
 We introduced a new method called `$.overridePlugin`, which is bond to the jQuery object. jQuery itself is globally available and therefore can be used anywhere in the storefront.

 If you want to override a jQuery plugin, you basically need to know the plugin's name and the name of the method you want to override.
-In the following example, we will override the `search` plugin, which provides the live suggestion search functionality in the storefront.
-The source files of the `search` plugin is located in the Responsive theme under ```frontend/_public/src/js/jquery.search.js```.
+In the following example, we will override the `swSearch` plugin, which provides the live suggestion search functionality in the storefront.
+The source files of the `swSearch` plugin is located in the Responsive theme under ```frontend/_public/src/js/jquery.search.js```.

 We want to modify the animation of the search result.
 Instead of just showing the result list, we want to have a nice slide down animation.